MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections-desktop.md

 **When you create a new package in PowerShell, you will be required to complete the following fields:**

- - **URL of your SharePoint modern communcations site:** Provide the URL starting with "https://".
+ - **URL of your SharePoint modern communications site:** Provide the URL starting with "https://".
 This site will become the default landing experience for Viva Connections Desktop.

     - Provide the following details when requested: